+Concepts and capabilities of electronic spreadsheet software using MS Excel in the Windows environment through extensive hands-on experience using business applications.
+Prior computer experience not required.
+Mathematics skills equivalent to BUS 100 or MAT 121 recommended.
+One lecture; two lab.
+May be taken for S/U credit.

-Introduction to MS Excel
+Introduction to WordPerfect

-Concepts and capabilities of
+Capabilities of word processing

-electronic spreadsheet software using
+software using WordPerfect in a

-MS Excel in the Windows environment

-through extensive hands-on experience

-using business applications.
-Prior
+Windows environment.
+Students

+will gain the skills necessary to create, edit, and enhance documents

+appropriate for the workplace or

-computer experience not required.
+for personal use.
+No prior experience with computers required.

-Mathematics skills equivalent to BUS

-100 or MAT 121 recommended.
 One

 lecture; two lab.
 May be taken for

 S/U credit.

-Introduction to WordPerfect

-Capabilities of word processing software using WordPerfect in a Windows

-environment.
-Students will gain the

-skills necessary to create, edit, and

-enhance documents appropriate for the

-workplace or for personal use.
-No prior

-workplace or for personal use.
-No prior experience with computers required.
-One lecture, two lab.
-May be taken for S/U credit.